 5. UNIFORM RECYCLING CAPABILITIES

-Several tonnes of old clothing are discarded into landfills every year and the composite nature of blended fibers makes reprocessing and recycling a challenge.
+Several tons of old clothing are discarded into landfills every year and the composite nature of blended fibers makes reprocessing and recycling a challenge.
 SKYPRO can partner with third parties who have identified sustainable solutions to either recycle or upcycle disposed garments.

 Feel free to contact us at [email protected] if you would like SKYPRO to evaluate your current uniforms for free and learn how our company can help you reach your sustainability targets.